mythril-forge/homebrew-spells/spells/cantrips/conjure-seawater.md

 **Shape:** cube

-**Length:** 1 foot
+**Length:** 5 foot

 **Tags:** verbal, somatic, concentration

 ---

 ## Description
-You conjure a chilled ocean mist inside a 1-foot-long cube originating from a point that you can see within range, which obscures its area.
+You conjure a chilled ocean mist inside a 5-foot-long cube originating from a point that you can see within range, which obscures its area.
-Any water or air that enters the cube's space slowly becomes cold and briny.
+Any air or water that enters the cube's space slowly becomes cold and briny.

-Once per round, you can cause the cube to spout 5 gallons of saltwater as a bonus action.
+Once per round, you can cause the cube to spew out 5 gallons of saltwater as a bonus action.
 The water spills and pours from the cube unless there is something to contain it.

 ## At Higher Levels